fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 -------------------------------------------------

 In the previous recipe, [*Creating date range filters*], we created a date range filter.
-In this recipe, we will explore another kind of date filter---a relative date filter.
+In this lab, we will explore another kind of date filter---a relative date filter.
 Relative date filters allow us to filter dates that are relative to a selected date.